Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 If you're not careful with who you follow, Twitter will likely be a huge waste of time.
 For tips on how to best use Twitter to optimize the signal-to-noise ratio, I suggest [this post](https://lee-phillips.org/howtotwitter/) by Lee Phillips

 ### Blogs
-- [In the Pipeline](https://www.science.org/blogs/pipeline): The essential industry blog, written by Derek Lowe ([@Dereklowe](https://twitter.com/Dereklowe) on twitter).
+- [In the Pipeline](https://www.science.org/blogs/pipeline): The essential industry blog, written by Derek Lowe.
 His day job is a Novartis medicinal chemist, but he's much more well known in the industry for his regular commentary on drug discovery and the pharma industry
+- [LifeSciVC](https://lifescivc.com/) the long-running blog of VC Bruce Booth ([@LifeSciVC](https://twitter.com/LifeSciVC) on Twitter).
+Read for insights on biotech venture capital, funding environment, and general industry trends
 - [CureFFI](http://www.cureffi.org/): Deep and personal insight into the journey to develop antisense oligonucleotide drugs for rare prion diseases
 - [Drug truths](https://www.forbes.com/sites/johnlamattina/?sh=58525ff2b0d2): Blog of former Pfizer executive John LaMattina ([@John_LaMattina](https://twitter.com/John_LaMattina) on twitter), focusing on US drug pricing and costs
 - [Science-based medicine](https://sciencebasedmedicine.org/): Dedicated to debunking medical myths and misinformation